mmb-irb/MDDB-workflow/docs/source/usage.rst

    mwf inputs

-Fill every field and then run the whole notebook to generate the inputs file.
-Now we are ready to run the analyses by just running the following command:
+Fill every field and then run the whole workflow to run all the analyses by just using the following command:

 .. code-block:: bash